ronsoak/vsc_redshift_extension/README.md

 # Syntax Highlighter for Redshift
-Simply put there is no Syntax Highlighting for Redshift AWS SQL in Visul Studio code.
+Simply put there is no Syntax Highlighting for Redshift AWS SQL in Visual Studio code.
 So I made my own.
 It aint flashy, it never will be.